New Zealand and South Island storage are both in the Normal range.

 No Third Rankine Scenario - January 2022 [ pdf 1.06 MB ]

 For security of supply purposes, hydro storage is divided into two categories; controlled and contingent storage.
 Generators can use controlled storage at any time, but contingent storage may only be used during defined periods of shortage or risk of shortage.
 During sustained dry periods, controlled and contingent storage are important indicators of overall supply risks.
 Storage is expressed in gigawatt-hours – GWh (a measure of the energy that can be produced using the water).

-Storage decreased in the North Island and decreased in the South Island over the last week, with South Island storage at 88% of full and North Island storage at 78% of full.
+Storage decreased in the North Island and increased in the South Island over the last week, with South Island storage at 61% of full and North Island storage at 67% of full.

 - Lake Levels

 The charts below show storage over the last 13 weeks and rolling 7 day inflows for the last year in North and South Islands.